Toolkit for analysis of chimeric (hybrid) RNA sequence data.

-The hybkit toolkit of command-line utilities for manipulating, analyzing, and plotting data contained within hyb-format files.
+hybkit toolkit of command-line utilities for manipulating, analyzing, and plotting hyb-format data.

 The hybkit python API, an extendable documented codebase for creation of custom analyses of hyb-format data.

 Integrated analysis of predicted secondary structure (fold) information for the API and command-line utilities.

 Example analyses for publicly available qCLASH hybrid sequence data implemented in each of the command-line scripts and hybkit Python API.

 The hybkit toolkit includes several command-line utilities for manipulation of hyb-format data: